caltechlibrary/dataset/demos/characters/README.md

 # The Character Demo

-This is a demonstration of a "character" dataset in different forms.
+This is a demonstration of a "character.ds" dataset in different forms.
 Each version of the dataset is derived from the _character.csv_ file with different options for importing the content.

-Additionally a set of example index definition files are included for exploring _dataset indexer_, _dataset find_ and _dsws_ utilities.
+Additionally a set of example index definition files are included for exploring _dataset indexer_ and _dataset find_.

 ## Try things out